jshmrtn/vue3-gettext/README.md

 ## Workflow

-1. **Annotating strings**: annotate all the translatable strings in your project using the `<translate>` component, the `v-translate` directive or by calling the gettext functions (`gettext`, `pgettext`, `ngettext`, `npgettext`) directly.
+1. **Annotate strings**: annotate all the translatable strings in your project using the `<translate>` component, the `v-translate` directive or by calling the gettext functions (`gettext`, `pgettext`, `ngettext`, `npgettext`) directly.

-2. **Extracting strings**: you can now extract all strings to create message files.
+2. **Extract strings**: you can now extract all strings to create message files.
 A message file is just a plain-text file with a `.po` file extension, representing a single language, that contains all available translation strings as keys and how they should be represented in the given language.

    `vue3-gettext` provides scripts to make this straightforward.
 Take a look at the [Message extraction and compilation](#message-extraction-and-compilation) section.

-3. **Translating message files**: a translator needs to fill out the translations of each generated `.po` files.
+3. **Translate message files**: a translator needs to fill out the translations of each generated `.po` files.
 I recommend you use software like [poedit](https://poedit.net/) (some alternatives are listed on wikipedia [here](https://en.wikipedia.org/wiki/Gettext#See_also)).

-4. **Compiling translations**: once all message files have been translated, use [`gettext-compile`](https://github.com/Polyconseil/easygettext#gettext-compile) to make the translated `.po` files usable in a Vue app.
+4. **Compile translations**: once all message files have been translated, use [`gettext-compile`](https://github.com/Polyconseil/easygettext#gettext-compile) to make the translated `.po` files usable in a Vue app.
 This will merge all translated `.po` files into a `.json` file ready to be used by `vue3-gettext`.

 ## Configuration